-October is prime time for home maintenance.
-Fall is the best season to prepare your home and landscape for a change in the weather and ensure that your family stays cozy through the colder months ahead.
-This fall project checklist will help you focus on the right tasks to wrap up the lawn and garden season so your house can handle the winter.
+October is the prime time for home maintenance.
+Fall is the best season to prepare your home and landscape for the upcoming change in weather and ensure your family stays cozy through the colder months.
+This fall house project checklist will help you focus on the right tasks to wrap up the gardening and lawn care season so your house can withstand the winter.

 Landscape and garden

-As the first frost arrives and leaves change to their ruby and golden hues, you should start winterizing your lawn to prepare it for the dormant season.
+As the first frost arrives and the leaves change to ruby and golden hues, you should start winterizing your lawn to prepare it for the dormant season.

 - Continue mowing the grass as often as necessary until it stops growing.
 When the first few leaves begin to fall, don’t rake them just yet.
 Instead, mow them into the lawn for an added boost of organic plant food.